zhehaowang/zhehao.me/essays/career.md

 ### Going forward

-It pains to state that from my under-sampled observation, quite a few who left are considered the best and brightest among us.
+From my under-sampled observation, quite a few who left are considered the best and brightest among us.
 I admire the dedication and loyalty, as well as the talent of those who stayed.
 Nor dare I number myself among the ranks of the best and brightest.

-Now that we are given an opportunity to start fresh at a place well regarded by some, I hope we make sure to treasure such.
+Now that we are given an opportunity to start afresh at a place well regarded by some, I hope we make sure to treasure such.

 A few areas we hope to do better in:
 * Proactivity
 * Deliver
 * Critical path and prioritization
 * Advocate for yourself, sell, and speaking up

+# HRT 2018 - Now